oviney/blog/README.md

 # Home Page
 Hey there!
 You have reached my blog.
 Take a look below for key sections.
+Yes, this is a low-tech blog :).

 ## Purpose
 * Publish info, guides and help